edemocracy/ekklesia-portal/README.rst

 If you don't have *Nix* and *lorri* or can’t use an existing PostgreSQL server, have a look at the section `Development Environment <https://docs.ekklesiademocracy.org/en/latest/development/dev_env.html>`_ in the Ekklesia documentation.

+It's strongly recommended to also follow the instructions at `Setting up the Cachix Binary Cache <https://docs.ekklesiademocracy.org/en/latest/development/dev_env.html#setting-up-the-cachix-binary-cache>` or the first step will take a long time to complete.

 1. Clone the repository and enter nix shell in the project root folder to open a shell which is your dev environment::